 - Compared to the same period a year ago, price growth was most pronounced in Lewis County, where home prices were 18.8% higher than a year ago.
 Eleven additional counties experienced double-digit price growth as well.

 - Mortgage rates in the fourth quarter rose very modestly, but remained below the four percent barrier.
 Although I anticipate rates will rise in 2018, the pace will be modest.
 My current forecast predicts an average 30-year rate of 4.4% in 2018—still remarkably low when compared to historic averages.

 Days on Market

-- The average number of days it took to sell a home dropped by twenty-two days when compared to the third quarter of 2015.
+- The average number of days it took to sell a home in the fourth quarter dropped by eight days, compared to the same quarter of 2016.

 Matthew Gardner is the Chief Economist for Windermere Real Estate, specializing in residential market analysis, commercial/industrial market analysis, financial analysis, and land use and regional economics.
-He is the former Principal of Gardner Economics, and has over 25 years of professional experience both in the U.S. and U.K.
+He is the former Principal of Gardner Economics, and has more than 30 years of professional experience both in the U.S. and U.K.

-This blog originally appeared on the Windermere.com blog.
+This article originally appeared on the Windermere.com blog.

 In September Amazon announced a plan to open a second multi-billion dollar headquarters (HQ2) in North America, and as of late October nearly 240 cities had joined the competition to become the company’s second home.
 Some hopeful contenders have made outrageous gestures to win the favor of the e-commerce giant.
 Tuscon delivered Jeff Bezos a 21-foot saguaro cactus, Birmingham placed giant Amazon delivery packages all over the city, and Stonecrest, Georgia offered to give the company its own 345-acre city.